 5. The Yorkshire Deli

 The Yorkshire Deli is a fairly new place to eat in Wakefield.
 We have had the pleasure of eating there for lunch and the food was amazing.
-Though small it is mighty in flavor and has plenty of character in the atmosphere, friendly staff and in the food.
+Though small it is mighty in flavour and has plenty of character in the atmosphere, friendly staff and in the food.

 The Yorkshire Deli is located a little out of town but in a great spot as there is parking directly opposite.
 It is also on bus routes and within walking distance from the main streets of Wakefield.